publishpress/publishpress.github.io/docs/development/review-library.md

 }
 ```

+## Common questions

+### Should I use this library on Pro plugins?

+Pro plugins that embed the free plugin code **should not instantiate or initialize this library** otherwise, users will
+probably see duplicated admin notices or will be asked for a review twice.

+Keeping the library activated only by the free plugin allows both versions, free and pro,
+to share the same options and metadata stored in the database, avoiding duplicated banners or review requests.

+Please, **only use this library in the Free plugin** and do not disable or block it in the Pro version.
+We want to keep it enabled
+for both free and pro users.

 ## Testing

-You can easily test the banner in the WordPress admin.
-After initializing the library, change the option `<plugin-slug>_wp_reviews_installed_on` in the options table.
-Set it for older data to make sure the time difference is bigger than the trigger we are using.
+You can test the banner in the WordPress admin by changing the option `<plugin-slug>_wp_reviews_installed_on` in the options table.
+Set it for older data to make sure the time difference is bigger than the selected trigger

 ## Copyright